-Award regulations
+Award

-To qualify for the award of BSc (Hons) Real Estate a student must have:
+To qualify for the award of BSc Honours Real Estate, a student must have:

-- a) Obtained at least 360 credits including: - passed 75 credits at Level Four or higher and achieved at least a condoned credit in each of the remaining modules worth 45 credits at Level 4; and - a minimum of 120 Credits at Level 5 or higher; and - a minimum of 120 credits at Level 6 or higher. - b) attempted modules with a maximum value of 330 credits at Levels 5 and 6
+- obtained at least 360 credits including: - passed 75 credits at credit Level 4 or higher and achieved at least a condoned credit in each of the remaining modules worth 45 credits at Level 4; and - passed a minimum of 120 Credits at credit Level 5 or higher; and - passed a minimum of 120 credits at credit Level 6 or higher. - attempted modules with a maximum value of 330 credits at credit Levels 5 and 6; and - satisfied the requirements contained within any course specific regulations for the relevant course scheme. - satisfied the requirements contained within any course specific regulations for the relevant course scheme.

-The class of the Honours degree awarded is decided by two criteria: the average of the best 105 credits passed at Level 6 being in the range of the class to be awarded, and the average of the next best 105 credits passed at Levels 5 and 6 provided the next best 105 credits passed are no more than one classification below this.
+The class of the Honours degree awarded is decided by two criteria, the average of the best 105 credits passed at credit Level 6 being in the range of the class to be awarded, and the average of the next best 105 credits passed at credit Levels 5 and 6 provided the next best 105 credits passed are no more than one classification below this.

-Support for Students
+Support for students

-On arrival, an orientation programme will introduce students to the staff responsible for the course, the campus on which they will be studying, the Library and IT facilities and to the School Registry.
+Upon arrival, an induction programme will introduce students to the staff responsible for the course, the campus on which they will be studying, the Library and IT facilities and to the Faculty Registry.
 Students will be provided with the Course Handbook, which provides detailed information about the course.
 Students are allocated a personal tutor who can provide advice and guidance on academic matters.